 His heart skipped a beat and his stomach plummeted suddenly, everything else forgotten.
-He felt cold, constricted, his lungs refusing to bring in enough air, goosebumps jumping up on his arms, the hair of the back of his neck standing on end.
+He went cold, lungs constricting, lungs refusing to bring in enough air.
+Goosebumps jumped up on his arms, the hair of the back of his neck stood on end.
 The bag sat there mutely.

 He felt his stomach clench, then one of his hands.

 In all the years he'd known Sherlock, John had never once had real reason to suspect his husband of doing drugs.
 There had been Lestrade's accusations on the first day they'd met, and Sherlock's assertions that he was clean.
 John had never asked about anything before that, but he'd kept an eye out for a while, learning gradually to relax and trust Sherlock.

 He was a doctor, he knew what to look for, the signs of hard drugs – even when those symptoms could sometimes be mistaken for how Sherlock was acting on a normal day.

 He'd rarely seen Sherlock acting not like Sherlock, and during those times, John had kept an even sharper eye on the situation, ensuring his husband didn't turn to anything he really didn't need.
 Sherlock back on drugs was too frightening a prospect.